jvassev/ansinetes/README.md

 public_iface: ansible_eth1
 ```

-Ansible must be configured to store facts in json files (the `fact_caching = jsonfile` setting).
-Facts are later used by the ansinetes script.
-If you expect facts to change just delete this directory and it will be populated next time a runbook is played.

 # Starting over
 Run any of the *-bootstrap playbooks as often as you like.
 After boostraping you may need to run the *-up or *-down playbooks.
 Runbooks try to be idempotent and do as little work as possible.